 He is also the author of Glocal English: The Changing Face and Forms of Nigerian English in a Global World (Peter Lang, 2015) and Nigeria's Digital Diaspora: Citizen Media, Democracy, and Participation (Rochester University Press, 2020), which is the 2021 CHOICE Outstanding Academic Title Winner, a prestigious international award, and Digital Dissidence and Social Media Censorship in Africa (Routledge, 2022).

-From October 2018, he started a back page political column in the Nigerian Tribune, Nigeria's oldest surviving privately-owned newspaper, which is simultaneously published in the People's Gazette, an influential online newspaper.
+From October 2018, he started a back page political column in the Nigerian Tribune, Nigeria's oldest surviving privately-owned newspaper, which is simultaneously published here.

 Maryland, USA